PyMieDiff: A differentiable Mie scattering library: Introduction

 Mie theory provides an analytical solution for light scattering by spherical particles, which underpins many nano-optical applications (e.g., color generation, dielectric metamaterials, nanoantennas, radiative cooling).\cite{mieBeitrageZurOptik1908} Multi-layer (core–shell) spheres extend this to complex nanoparticle designs.
 While the forward scattering problem can be solved by standard Mie formulae,\cite{bohrenAbsorptionScatteringLight1998} the inverse design of such particles remains challenging: it typically requires many repeated forward simulations and costly optimization.
 Recent work has therefore turned to machine learning, training neural nets to predict scattering spectra and act as differentiable surrogates.\cite{kuhnInverseDesignCoreshell2022, peurifoyNanophotonicParticleSimulation2018, soSimultaneousInverseDesign2019,estrada-realInverseDesignFlexible2022, sounGradientbasedOptimizationCoreshell2025} An alternative approach, which involves integrating the exact Mie solution directly into gradient-based design workflows has not been fully exploited, as analytic derivatives tend to become very bulky,\cite{liComputationMieDerivatives2013} especially for core-shell spheres.

 A variety of open-source packages implement Mie theory for spheres.
-For example, ``MiePython'' is a pure-Python (NumPy/Numba) implementation of Mie theory for homogeneous spheres.\cite{prahlMiepythonPythonLibrary2025} ``PyMieSim'' is an open-source Python/C++ toolkit that supports scattering from spheres, infinite cylinders and core–shell geometries.\cite{sivry-houlePyMieSimOpensourceLibrary2023} ``Scattnlay'' is a c++ programm, focused on the calculation of nearfields inside and around multi-layer spherical particles.\cite{ladutenkoMieCalculationElectromagnetic2017} ``pyMieCS'' is a vectorized NumPy library specialized for core–shell nanoparticles.\cite{wiechaPymiecsSimplePython2024} These tools offer validated, high-speed forward solvers, but none provide native differentiation capabilities or GPU backends.
+For example, ``MiePython'' is a pure-Python (NumPy/Numba) implementation of Mie theory for homogeneous spheres.\cite{prahlMiepythonPythonLibrary2025} ``PyMieSim'' is an open-source Python/C++ toolkit that supports scattering from spheres, infinite cylinders and core–shell geometries.\cite{sivry-houlePyMieSimOpensourceLibrary2023} ``Scattnlay'' is a c++ program, focused on the calculation of nearfields inside and around multi-layer spherical particles.\cite{ladutenkoMieCalculationElectromagnetic2017} ``pyMieCS'' is a vectorized NumPy library specialized for core–shell nanoparticles.\cite{wiechaPymiecsSimplePython2024} These tools offer validated, high-speed forward solvers, but none provide native differentiation capabilities or GPU backends.

-Automatic differentiation (AD) is the key numerical technique behind deep learning, and allows to calculate arbitrary derivatives for any numerical calculation with close to analytical precision.\cite{wengertSimpleAutomaticDerivative1964} The photonics community has seen rapid growth of differentiable simulation tools based on AD.
-Recent efforts have produced open-source Maxwell solvers with autodifferentiation (e.g., FEM, Fourier modal, FDTD or volume integral approaches) to enable gradient-based inverse design and topology optimization.\cite{hughesForwardModeDifferentiationMaxwells2019, minkovInverseDesignPhotonic2020, colburnInverseDesignFlexible2021, wangDifferentiableEngineDeep2022, luceMergingAutomaticDifferentiation2024, kimMeentDifferentiableElectromagnetic2024,ponomarevaTorchGDMGPUAcceleratedPython2025} For Mie computations however, so far still external libraries are required, which are not AD-compatible.\cite{ponomarevaTorchGDMGPUAcceleratedPython2025}
+Automatic differentiation (AD) is the key numerical technique behind deep learning, and allows calculating arbitrary derivatives for any numerical calculation with close to analytical precision.\cite{wengertSimpleAutomaticDerivative1964} The photonics community has seen rapid growth of differentiable simulation tools based on AD.
+It is a generalization of the commonly used adjoint method.\cite{capersDesigningCollectiveNonlocal2021,grieshammer2024continuous,bahmaniTopologyOptimizationOptical2025} While the adjoint method requires manual, analytical derivation of reciprocal physics to obtain gradients, AD programmatically tracks every operation within a generalized computational graph to enable backward calculation of arbitrary derivatives.
+AD provides high-level flexibility at the cost of a significant code complexity and memory overhead, required to store the computational graph.
+Recent efforts have produced open-source Maxwell solvers with automatic differentiation (e.g., FEM, Fourier modal, FDTD or volume integral approaches) which enable gradient-based inverse design and AD-driven topology optimization.\cite{hughesForwardModeDifferentiationMaxwells2019, minkovInverseDesignPhotonic2020, colburnInverseDesignFlexible2021, wangDifferentiableEngineDeep2022, luceMergingAutomaticDifferentiation2024, kimMeentDifferentiableElectromagnetic2024,ponomarevaTorchGDMGPUAcceleratedPython2025, mahlau2026fdtdx} These tools have been implemented using a range of scripting languages and libraries.
+The majority of recent tools are written in Python, where currently the most commonly used autodiff libraries are PyTorch and JAX.
+For Mie theory computations however, no autodiff capable tool exists so far.